Rusk, Texas: Parks and recreation

 Jim Hogg Park and Rusk State Park are in Rusk.

-The longest footbridge in the nation (c.
-1861) and the longest zip line in Texas are located in Rusk.
+The longest wooden footbridge in the nation (c.
+1861) is located in Rusk.

 The Texas State Railroad operates between Rusk and Palestine.

-The Heritage Center of Cherokee County & Cherokee Civic Theater are located in Rusk.
+The Heritage Center of Cherokee County and Cherokee Civic Theater are located in Rusk.

 Education

 The city of Rusk and surrounding rural areas are served by the Rusk Independent School District.

 Infrastructure

 Postal service

 The United States Postal Service operates the Rusk Post Office.

 Rusk State Hospital

 The Texas Department of State Health Services operates the Rusk State Hospital in Rusk.
 At that site, the Texas Prison System previously operated the Rusk Penitentiary.

 Notable people

 Rusk has been home to three former governors, James Stephen Hogg, Thomas M. Campbell, and John B. Kendrick (Governor of Wyoming).
-Rusk has also been the home to Jim Swink, Adrian Burk and Johnny Horton.
+Rusk has also been the home to Jim Swink, Adrian Burk, and Johnny Horton.

-Anthony Denman, former Notre Dame All American, Most Valuable Player and former NFL player, is from Rusk.
-He was the first to hail from Rusk to play in the NFL.
+Anthony Denman, former Notre Dame All American, most valuable player, and former NFL player, is from Rusk.
+He was the first person from Rusk to play in the NFL.

 Cody Glenn, a former Nebraska standout and former NFL player, is from Rusk.

 MLB player Chris James was born in Rusk.